sym-codes/URes2Net/README.md

 # URes2Net
 Implementation of URes2Net for biomedical semantic segmentation.
+The model is evaluated on skin lesion dataset.
+(ISIC-2017)

 ## 🧠 URes2Net Architecture
 URes2Net biomedical semantic segmentation architecture is as follows.